How to protect your privacy on an iPhone?

 Protect yourself when using an application

-Apps are well placed to track you because they often have access to your iPhone's features: your advertising ID, and potentially other information such as your location, camera, Bluetooth access, etc.).
-What you probably don't know is that these applications can easily transmit this personal information to third parties (often advertising or audience measurement tools).
-How to block these third parties?
+Apps are in a good position to track you, because they often have access to your iPhone's features: your advertising ID, and potentially other information such as your location, your camera, your Bluetooth access, and so on.
+What you probably don't realize is that these apps can easily pass this personal information on to third parties (often advertising or audience-measurement tools).
+How can you block those third parties?

-If content blockers only work on Safari, it is possible to find adblockers that will block advertisements displayed on applications.
-This requires specialized applications.
-The VPNs may also allow you to hide your IP address from your internet service provider and the sites you visit.
+While content blockers only work in Safari, there are ad blockers out there that will block the ads shown inside apps.
+This calls for specialized apps.
+VPNs can also allow you to hide your IP address from your internet service provider and the sites you visit.

-DNSCloak is a handy application that allows you to choose a DNS proxy provider.
-Quesako?
-The DNS is an essential service on the internet: it matches between IP address and domain name.
-When you type "google.fr" into your browser, a request is first made to a DNS server (usually that of your internet service provider) to find out the IP address of "google.fr" (here: 172.217.20.131).
-Since iOS 11, Apple allows the use of a DNS proxy, the proxy can provide several functionalities: request encryption, advertising request blocker, etc. On DNSCloak, I use adguard-dns, which allows me to remove advertisements.
+DNSCloak is a handy app that lets you choose a DNS proxy provider.
+What is that?
+DNS is an essential internet service: it matches IP addresses with domain names.
+When you type "google.fr" into your browser, a request is first sent to a DNS server (usually your internet service provider's) to find the IP address of "google.fr" (here: 172.217.20.131).
+Since iOS 11, Apple has allowed the use of a DNS proxy, which can offer several features: encrypting requests, blocking requests to ad servers, and so on.
+On DNSCloak, I use adguard-dns, which lets me remove ads.

 DNSCloak_adquard